+Appendix [5.1] - CASH ESCROW AGREEMENT.
 Escrow agreement template, for escrow of funds submitted by permittees in fulfillment of the financial performance-assurance requirements in the District rules.

+Appendix [5.2] - ESCROW PROVIDER ACKNOWLEDGEMENT & RELEASE

-Public Purposes Expenditures Policy includes protocols and requirements to ensure that the District complies with the requirement in the state constitution (Article X, section 1) that expenditures by government bodies must serve a public purpose;
+Appendix [6] - Public Purposes Expenditures Policy includes protocols and requirements to ensure that the District complies with the requirement in the state constitution (Article X, section 1) that expenditures by government bodies must serve a public purpose;

-Fund Balance Policy adopted to bring District fund-classification and -naming practices into compliance with general accounting standards.
+Appendix [8] - Fund Balance Policy adopted to bring District fund-classification and -naming practices into compliance with general accounting standards.

-Internal Controls and Procedures for Financial Management provides terms for the management and administration of District finances.
+Appendix [9] - Internal Controls and Procedures for Financial Management provides terms for the management and administration of District finances.

-The manual will be reviewed at the managers’ annual business meeting and updated as necessary.
-The manual will be submitted within 60 days of adoption to the Office of the State Auditor in compliance with Minn.
+Review.
+Every two (2) years, and more frequently as they deem appropriate, the District’s Governance Committee shall review this manual and all of the policies of the District, solicit comments and proposed changes to the manual and all policies of the District, prepare and submit a report of any proposed changes received and any recommended changes to the manual and its policies.
+The manual and the report and recommendations of the Governance Committee will be reviewed at the managers January business meeting or at such other time as set by the Board and the managers shall approve such changes to this Governance Manual as they deem necessary or appropriate.
+Any revisions to this Governance Manual shall be submitted within 60 days of adoption to the Office of the State Auditor in compliance with Minn.
 Stat. § 6.756, as will any revisions and additional policies when adopted, copies of which shall be attached hereto and the Secretary is authorized to amend the index as necessary to reflect such additional policies.
-This manual may be amended only by compliance with the same terms and conditions applicable to the amendment of the District’s By-laws, i. e. by a four-fifths majority vote of the Board of Managers with thirty (30) days’ advance written notice of the proposed change(s), unless such notice is waived by all the managers.
-Notice of any amendment is to be forth incontained the notice of the meeting at which the proposed amendment is to be considered.
+This manual may be amended only by compliance with the same terms and conditions applicable to the amendment of the District’s By-laws, i. e., by a four-fifths majority vote of the Board with thirty (30) days’ advance written notice of the proposed change(s), unless such notice is waived by all the managers.
+Notice of any proposed amendment to this manual shall be expressly set forth in the notice of the meeting at which the proposed amendment is to be considered and such notice shall include specific instructions or links to obtain a copy of such proposed amendments.
+Inclusion of the proposed amendment in the agenda to the meeting alone does not satisfy this requirement.

-District staff and contractors are expected to conduct District business in accordance with the manual and to alert the Board of Managers to improvements and additions needed.
+Managers, District staff, and contractors shall conduct District business in accordance with the manual subject only to applicable law and resolutions duly adopted by the managers.
+Manager, staff, contractors and other constituents of the District are encouraged to alert the Governance Committee and the Board to improvements and additions to this manual and its content.

 Riley-Purgatory-Bluff Creek Watershed District

-General Governance Policies
+Appendix [1] - General Governance Policies

+Adopted [ ]

 The following general governance policies help ensure sound administration of District business and continued focus of District resources on protection and improvement of the water resources in the Riley-Purgatory-Bluff Creek watershed.